Swallow the Sun (TV series): Production

 The series, produced on a budget of US$10,000,000, was adapted from the novel by Kang Chul-hwa.
 Screenwriter Choi Wan-kyu and director Yoo Chul-yong previously worked with actor Ji Sung on All In (2003), which had similar themes of casino gambling and gangsters.

-With the exception for overseas shoots in Las Vegas, United States and Johannesburg, South Africa, all the scenes in Korea were shot entirely in Seogwipo City in Jeju Province.
+With the exception for overseas shoots in Las Vegas, United States and Johannesburg, South Africa, all the scenes in South Korea were shot entirely in Seogwipo, Jeju Province.

 Renowned Canadian circus troupe Cirque du Soleil was also featured in the drama.
-They appeared without being paid royalties, in order to break into the Korean market.
+They appeared without being paid royalties, in order to break into the South Korean market.
 Sung Yu-ri's character was also based on troupe member and synchronized swimmer Hong Yun-jin.

 Production was temporarily halted in early July 2009 when eight crew members tested positive for swine flu.
 They were quarantined, the press conference was cancelled, and the premiere date was pushed back by one day.